a fee-based online consultation clinic for Obstetrics & Gynecology

-The average age of onset of menopause depends on race, family history and a number of other factors different in each woman.
+The average age of onset of menopause depends on genetics, race, family history and a number of other factors different in each woman.

 This is because all women are born with a finite number of graafian follicles in their ovaries that are determined genetically.